mbaze/bzpack/README.md

 * `1`, `Elias(N)` – If following a match, copy the next `N` bytes to the output.
 If following a literal, copy `N` bytes from the most recent offset.
 The flag bit for the very first literal is not stored in the stream.
-* `0`, `Elias(O)`, `ooooooo`, `Elias(N)` – Copy `N + 1` bytes from an offset of `(O << 7) | ooooooo`.
+* `0`, `Elias(O)`, `%ooooooo`, `Elias(N)` – Copy `N + 1` bytes from an offset of `(O << 7) | %ooooooo`.
 The leading flag bit of
-`Elias(N)` is stored as the least significant bit of the byte containing `ooooooo`.
+`Elias(N)` is stored as the least significant bit of the byte containing `%ooooooo`.
 An offset of 16384 or greater indicates the end of the stream.

-The format employs an experimental exhaustive parser to achieve globally optimal encoding but compression may take several minutes for blocks of 4 KiB or larger.
+The format employs an exhaustive parser for globally optimal encoding, which can take even several minutes for blocks of 4 KiB or larger.
 This is excessive for general use but acceptable in sizecoding, where every byte matters.

 Supported options: